How to Add PDF Bookmarks & Outlines in C# Using IronPDF

 Multi-layer Bookmarks Document

-The "Examination" bookmark will have a Children property that points to the "Date1" and "Date2" bookmarks.
-The "Date1" bookmark, in turn, has a NextBookmark property that points to the "Date2" bookmark.
-Additionally, the "Date1" bookmark has a Children property that contains the "Paper" bookmark.
+The "Examination" bookmark has a Children property that points to the "Date1" and "Date2" bookmarks.
+The "Date1" bookmark has a NextBookmark property that points to the "Date2" bookmark.
+Additionally, the "Date1" bookmark has a Children property containing the "Paper" bookmark.
+This interconnected structure allows for sophisticated navigation patterns and document organization.

-To retrieve all the bookmarks present in the opened PDF document, you can use the GetAllBookmarks method.
-This will provide you with a comprehensive list of all bookmarks, allowing you to further analyze and utilize the bookmark structure.
+To retrieve all bookmarks in the opened PDF document, use the GetAllBookmarks method.
+This provides a comprehensive list of all bookmarks, allowing you to analyze and utilize the bookmark structure:

 // Load existing PDF document